adonix-org/postrise/README.md

 ## 🛠️ Build

-**Postrise** is a simple Java library that can easily be cloned and built.
+**Postrise** is a pure Java library that can easily be cloned and built locally.

 ⚠️ The following prerequisites **must** be installed before building: